-231 The Australian Resource Characterisation Facility (ARCF), under the auspices of the National

-- 232 Resource Sciences Precinct (NRSP) a collaboration between CSIRO, Curtin University and The - 233 University of Western Australia is supported by the Science and Industry Endowment Fund.
-This is - 234 contribution XXX from The Institute for Geoscience Research (TIGeR).
-Components of this research

-- 235 were undertaken on the X-ray fluorescence microscopy beamline at the Australian Synchrotron, - 236 Victoria, Australia.
-The data presented in this paper were collected as part of run 6666.
-This - 237 manuscript benefitted from careful reviews by Shaun Barker, Nigel Cook and Alberto Perez-Huerta.
+The Advanced Resource Characterization Facility (ARCF), under the auspices of the National Resource Sciences Precinct (NRSP)-a collaboration between CSIRO, Curtin University, and The University of Western Australia-is supported by the Science and Industry Endowment Fund.
+Components of this research were undertaken on the X-ray fluorescence microscopy beamline at the Australian Synchrotron, Victoria, Australia.
+The data presented in this paper were collected as part of synchrotron run 6666.
+This manuscript benefitted from careful reviews by Shaun Barker, Nigel Cook, and Alberto Perez-Huerta.